Synthetic Chemist

 About

-I am a synthetic chemist with 3.5 years of professional experience at Enamine Ltd., Kyiv — one of the world's largest suppliers of screening compounds and building blocks for drug discovery.
-My work spans the full scale range, from milligram-level discovery synthesis to kilogram production, with a focus on bridged aliphatic scaffolds, particularly azabicyclic compounds of interest to medicinal chemistry programs globally.
+I am a synthetic chemist with 3.5 years at Enamine Ltd. — one of the world's largest suppliers of building blocks for drug discovery.
+My daily work ranges from milligram-scale route development to kilogram production using high-pressure equipment, across bridged, spiro, and heterocyclic scaffold classes.

-I am looking for an MSc position in Germany in organic or medicinal chemistry — ideally in a group working on synthesis methodology, scaffold design, or drug discovery-oriented chemistry.
-My long-term goal is a career in the European pharmaceutical industry or academic research.
+I am applying for MSc programs in Germany in organic or medicinal chemistry, with the goal of building a career in European pharmaceutical R&D or academic research.

 Thesis 2024 – 2025